Yuan Zhen (Jin dynasty): Yuan Qin

 Yuan Qin (died c.February 371) decided to continue the rebellion, although leadership was evenly distributed between him and Zhu Fu.
 Yan acknowledged Yuan Qin's succession, and made him Inspector of Yuzhou while Zhu Fu was made Inspector of Yangzhou.

 Reinforcements from Qin and Yan were sent in to support Yuan Qin, but they were blocked by Huan Wen's generals Zhu Yao (竺瑤) and Huan Shiqian.
 On 7 June, the Yan reinforcements were defeated by Zhu Yao and others at Wuqiu.
 Meanwhile, Shiqian occupied Shouchun's southern city.
 Not long after, Huan Wen marched out from Guangling with 20,000 soldiers to campaign against Yuan Qin.
 On 17 September, he defeated Yuan Qin's forces and placed Shouchun under siege.
 Yan cavalry led by Meng Gao were supposed to come to Yuan Qin's aid, but when he reached the north bank of the Huan river, he received news that Qin had invaded Yan, so he withdrew.

 In January or February 371, a month after Qin had conquered the whole of Yan, Yuan Zhen once again requested Qin for reinforcements.
 Qin responded by sending Zhang Ci and Wang Jian (王堅) with 20,000 soldiers to help.
 However, when the Qin army arrived at Shiqiao, they were intercepted by Jin forces under Huan Yi and Huan Shiqian.
 They were greatly routed and withdrew to camp at Shencheng (慎城, in modern-day Fuyang, Anhui).

-When news the news of Qin's defeat reached Shouchun, many of Yuan Qin's decided to scatter.
+When news of Qin's defeat reached Shouchun, many of Yuan Qin's decided to scatter.
 On 18 February, Huan Wen broke through the city and captured Yuan Qin and Zhu Fu.
 He then sent them along with the families to the capital, Jiankang, where they were executed.
 Several hundred Qihuo soldiers, who supported the Yuan clan throughout the rebellion, were also executed, and their women were distributed as spoils.